Note

 Security and compliance

-Azure Files provides essential security features including encryption at rest, encryption in transit, Microsoft Entra ID integration, and compliance with industry standards.
+Azure Files security features include AES-256 encryption at rest, TLS 1.2+ encryption in transit, Microsoft Entra ID and RBAC integration for SMB, and private endpoint support to restrict traffic to your virtual network.

-The Azure Files Container Storage Interface (CSI) driver is a critical component that enables seamless integration between Azure Files and Kubernetes clusters, including AKS.
-The CSI specification provides a standardized interface for storage systems to expose their capabilities to containerized workloads, and the Azure Files CSI driver implements this specification specifically for Azure Files.
-For more information, see Use Azure Files CSI driver in AKS.
+The Azure Files CSI driver connects Azure Files to Kubernetes clusters.
+The CSI specification defines a standard interface for storage systems to expose capabilities to containerized workloads.
+For configuration details, see Use Azure Files CSI driver in AKS.

 How the CSI driver works